Profane Oaths Act 1745: Fines

 The fines were established at 5s for any person at or above the degree of a gentleman; 2s for any person below that degree; and 1s for a "day labourer" or any common soldier, sailor or seaman.
 A second offence was to be fined at double the rate, and a third or later offence at treble.
 Should an offender not pay the fine or give security, they were to be imprisoned in the house of correction for ten days of hard labour; if a soldier or seaman, they were to be set in the stocks for an hour (or for two hours, for multiple offences).
 The offender was liable for all costs, or for six additional days imprisonment if costs were not paid, and all fines were to be disposed of to the poor of the parish.

 Any justice or magistrate who avoided carrying out their duties under the act were to be fined £5, half going to the informant and half to the parish poor relief; any constable or peace officer doing the same was liable to a fine of 40s, divided the same way, and if unable to meet this was liable to a month's imprisonment.

 The act was to be read four times a year in all parish churches and public chapels, with the parson or curate liable to a fine of £5 if this duty was omitted.

 Repeal of earlier acts

 The act repealed the existing legislation on the matter, the Profane Swearing Act 1623 (21 Jas.
 1. c.
 20) and the Profane Swearing Act 1694 (6 & 7 Will. & Mar. c.
 11).

-Repeal of act
+Subsequent developments

+Section 11 of the act was repealed by section 2 of, and the schedule to, the Public Authorities Protection Act 1893 (56 & 57 Vict. c.
+61), which came into force on 1 January 1894.

-The whole act was repealed by section 13(2) of, and part I of schedule 4 to, the Criminal Law Act 1967.
+The whole act was repealed by section 13(2) of, and part I of schedule 4 to, the Criminal Law Act 1967, which came into force on 21 July 1967.

 Today swearing in public is often dealt with by the police and courts under section 5 of the Public Order Act 1986.
 However a person is only guilty of this offence if it is committed "within the hearing or sight of a person likely to be caused harassment, alarm or distress thereby."